degdigital/push-notifications/README.md

 To install the application server, run `npm install` from the `server` directory in a terminal.
 Then, run `npm start` to fire up the [Express](https://expressjs.com/) web server.

-To send out a push message to subscribed clients, run `npm push`.
+To send out a push message to subscribed clients, run `npm run push`.